file9.ai

 Geography

-Azerbaijan is situated in Southwestern Asia, bordered by the Caspian Sea, Iran, and Russia, with a small portion extending into Europe.
-The country's terrain features a mix of flat lowlands and mountainous regions, including the Great Caucasus Mountains.
-It experiences a dry, semiarid steppe climate.
+Azerbaijan is situated in Southwestern Asia, bordered by the Caspian Sea, Iran, and Russia, with a small territory extending into Europe north of the Caucasus mountains.
+The country features a varied terrain, including flat lowland areas and mountainous regions, with a climate that is predominantly dry and semiarid.
+Notably, Azerbaijan is landlocked except for its coastline along the Caspian Sea.

-• Land boundaries: 2,468 km total, sharing borders with Armenia, Georgia, Iran, Russia, and Turkey.
+• Land Boundaries: Shares 2,468 km of land borders with Armenia, Georgia, Iran, Russia, and Turkey.

-• Natural resources: Includes petroleum, natural gas, and various metals.
+• Natural Resources: Includes significant reserves of petroleum, natural gas, and various minerals.

 People and Society